Prince-projects/HackerRankChallenges/README.md

 # HackerRankChallenges
-A collection of solutions for HackerRank Challenges.
+A collection of solutions for HackerRank Challenges as i progress throught them.